 - Coconut Milk

 A classic element of bubble tea is its sweet taste.
 Using a simple syrup is popular because it mixes into tea effortlessly, and leaves no undissolved granules.
-You can make your own using my super simple 2 ingredient recipe!
-It takes about 5 minutes or less!
+You can make your own using my super simple 2 ingredient recipe which only takes about 5 minutes or less!
 Simple syrups not only add sweetness but can add a unique flavor as well.
-(Rose Milk Tea is a wonderful example) Simple syrup is not the only option though, sweetened condensed milk is used in many recipes as well as healthier options such as honey or maple syrup.
+Simple syrup is not the only option though, sweetened condensed milk is used in many recipes as well as healthier options such as honey or maple syrup, stevia, coconut sugar, and so on.

 Ice (optional)